Skip to content

 How many hands do I need to play to prove my poker win rate is real?

-At 99% confidence with a standard deviation of 100 BB/100 and a target precision of ±2 BB/100, you need roughly 1.6 million hands — far more than most players accumulate in a lifetime of play.
-Even at 95% confidence (Z = 1.96) and ±3 BB/100 precision, you still need around 400,000 hands.
-This is why short-term results — even over 50,000 to 100,000 hands — are heavily influenced by variance.
-Poker tracking software like PokerTracker can show your confidence interval visually, making it easier to interpret your results honestly.
+At 99% confidence with SD 100 BB/100 and ±2 BB/100 precision you need roughly 1.6 million hands — more than most players accumulate in a lifetime.
+At 95% confidence and ±3 BB/100 precision you still need around 400,000 hands.
+This is why short-term results — even 50,000 to 100,000 hands — are heavily influenced by variance.
+Poker tracking software like PokerTracker 4 and Hold'em Manager 3 visualize your win-rate confidence interval as it narrows over time, making it easier to interpret your results honestly.
+Live poker players who play 30 hands per hour need decades to reach the same confidence as online grinders running 6–8 tables.

 What standard deviation should I use for my poker variance calculations?

-For No-Limit Texas Hold'em cash games, standard deviation typically ranges from 80 to 120 BB/100 depending on your playing style and stakes.
-Loose-aggressive players and high-stakes players tend to have higher standard deviations (100–130 BB/100) due to larger pot-to-stack ratios.
+For No-Limit Texas Hold'em cash games, standard deviation typically ranges from 80 to 120 BB/100 depending on style and stakes.
+Loose-aggressive and high-stakes players tend to have higher SD (100–130 BB/100) due to larger pot-to-stack ratios.
 Tight-passive players may be closer to 70–90 BB/100.
-Your actual standard deviation is tracked automatically by software like Hold'em Manager or PokerTracker — use that figure for the most accurate calculations.
-Using an underestimated standard deviation will give you a falsely optimistic picture of your result reliability.
+Pot Limit Omaha has much higher variance — typically 150–250 BB/100.
+Tournament players see 150–200 BB/100 in MTTs and even higher in flat-payout structures.
+Your actual SD is tracked automatically by PokerTracker or Hold'em Manager — use that figure rather than a rough estimate.
+Underestimating SD gives a falsely optimistic picture of your result reliability and bankroll requirements.

 Why can a winning poker player show a losing record over 50,000 hands?

-Even a player with a true win rate of 5 BB/100 and a standard deviation of 100 BB/100 has a confidence interval of roughly ±8 BB/100 over 50,000 hands at 95% confidence — meaning their observed win rate could legitimately range from −3 to +13 BB/100.
+A player with a true win rate of 5 BB/100 and SD of 100 BB/100 has a 95% confidence interval of roughly ±8 BB/100 over 50,000 hands — meaning their observed win rate could legitimately range from −3 to +13 BB/100.
 This wide interval makes 50,000 hands statistically insufficient to distinguish a winner from a breakeven player.
-The mathematics of variance require hundreds of thousands of hands to narrow the confidence interval to a meaningful range.
-This is why emotional bankroll decisions based on short samples are so destructive to a poker player's development.
+The mathematics of variance require hundreds of thousands of hands to narrow the interval to meaningful precision.
+This is why emotional bankroll decisions based on small samples (dropping down after a losing month, moving up after a hot streak) are so destructive to a poker player's long-term development.
+The same logic applies to evaluating an opponent — never assume a player is bad based on one losing session.